This post was originally published in December 2018 and updated with the latest information in October 2020.

 In the picture below, you can see an overview of the entire SAP S/4HANA conversion process, with all involved phases and tools.

 In the first step, you need to make sure that our source system fulfills the requirements on source OS version, source DB version, and patch level.

 Then you run the SAP Maintenance Planner which is our SAP cloud-based tool for system landscape planning.
-Maintenance planner will check the status of business functions in your system and if add-ons installed on your system are compatible with SAP S/4HANA.
+The maintenance planner will check the status of business functions in your system and if add-ons installed on your system are compatible with SAP S/4HANA.
 If an add-on is not supported, the conversion would be stopped.
-If all checks are successful, Maintenance planner generates mandatory XML stack file for consumption by Software Update Manager tool.
+If all checks are successful, the Maintenance planner generates a mandatory XML stack file for consumption by the Software Update Manager tool.

-After that, you need to analyze your custom code to identify parts which need to be adapted to SAP S/4HANA model.
-Please refer to blog he blog SAP S/4HANA System Conversion – Custom code adaptation process.
+After that, you need to analyze your custom code to identify parts that need to be adapted to the SAP S/4HANA model.
+Please refer to the blog SAP S/4HANA System Conversion – Custom code adaptation process.

 In parallel, you have to perform application-specific preparation activities, in Finance it means primarily various closing activities.

-Once all preparations are complete, it is time to run Software Update Manager (SUM).
-This is the tool which does the actual technical conversion with all the tasks such as database migration, software update and application data migration in Logistics.
+Once all preparations are complete, it is time to run the Software Update Manager (SUM).
+This is the tool that does the actual technical conversion with all the tasks such as database migration, software update, and application data migration in Logistics.
 Please check also the blog System Conversion to SAP S/4HANA: SUM is the tool.
-With the start of the SUM, you are entering the Realization phase and it also the start of downtime.
+With the start of the SUM, you are entering the Realization phase, and it also the start of downtime.